Frequently Asked Questions

 Your feedback is valuable in continuously improving and refining the ARC process.

 The Office 365 Microsoft Form, which hosts the ARC Preparation Form, is managed by the People and Organisational Development (POD) Team, which sits within the Human Resources Division.
 Access to the back end of the form will be controlled and limited to select POD team members.
-No one will be reading the responses to the free-text boxes – this information is only collected and stored on a secure SharePoint for the purposes of automating sending responses to line managers.
+No one will be reading the responses to the free-text boxes – this information is only collected and stored on a secure SharePoint to automate sending responses to line managers.
 Best practices for GDPR compliance will be maintained.

 The only analysis done on this data will be an anonymised analysis of the factors selected to understand what subtopics are important to people and how trends change over time.
-No one centrally will be reviewing the ‘Reflections’ sections, and these will not be passed to anyone else.
+No one will be centrally reviewing the ‘Reflections’ sections, which will not be passed to anyone else.

 The anonymised data on the sub-topics selected will be stored over time to allow for an analysis of trends (grouped by Department and Job Family), but all other data will be deleted after 18 months.
 Any analysis on selected sub-topics will be completely anonymised and unidentifiable.